JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ## Custom print

-Each currency typically has its symbol that is used instead of the name of the currency.
-We can redefine the `show` function to print the currencies in a prettier way.
-Firstly we define a new function `symbol` that will return the symbol of the used currency.
+Each currency has its symbol, such as € for the euro.
+We will redefine the `show` function to print the currency in a prettier way.
+First, we define a new function `symbol` that returns the used currency symbol.

 ```jldoctest currency; output=false
 symbol(T::Type{<:Currency}) = string(nameof(T))